julien-muke/deploy-nextjs-s3-cloudfront-github-actions/README.md

 Once you created the application, navigate to the project directory and open your project with a code editor (VS code).
 You can create more files within your application.

-For me, i've a Modern UI/UX website using React.js & Tailwind CSS called KivuBank.
+For me, i have a Modern UI/UX website using React.js & Tailwind CSS called KivuBank.
 I have the source code in my ![GitHub repo](https://github.com/julien-muke/kivu_bank), feel free to clone it into your local machine and use for this AWS demo (Feel free to follow and give it a star ⭐).